2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/002_ComputerScienceFundamentals/001_Introduction.md

 - **C++**, a compiled programming language with strong static typing.
 It is multiparadigm (although it was born as an imperative language) and has no garbage collector.
 - **JavaScript**, an interpreted language (although some engines support Just-In-Time compiling), with weak dynamic typing that supports some duck typing principles.
 It is multiparadigm and features a garbage collector.
-- **Lua**, an bytecode-compiled (or Just-In-Time compiled) language, with strong dynamic typing that supports some duck typing principles.
+- **Lua**, a bytecode-compiled (or Just-In-Time compiled) language, with strong dynamic typing that supports some duck typing principles.
 It is multiparadigm and garbage-collected.
 - **Python**, a bytecode-compiled language, with strong duck typing.
 It is multiparadigm and garbage-collected.

 <!-- TODO: Add more languages as more editions come out -->